carly-west/cse212-final-project/2-set.md

 # Output: {'Let it Go', 'Hakuna Matata'}
 ```

 It looks like there were two songs that repeated, "Let it Go", and "Hakuna Matata".
-Our use can now go through their playlists and clean them all up.
+Our users can now go through their playlists and clean them all up.

 ## Problem for you to solve!

 You are tasked with creating a system for users to sign up for a website.
 Create a program following these steps:
-1. Use the following list that already have accounts:
+1. Use the following list of emails that already have accounts:
   a. user232@abc.com, email1211@email.com, user909@yahoo.com, email@gmail.com, email1231@yahoo.com, user10101@outlook.com, user123@yahoo.com
 2. Create a new set with the following emails:
   a. email@gmail.com, user123@yahoo.com, testing222@outlook.com, tests1233@yahoo.com, snailmail@gmail.com, user10101@outlook.com
-3. Check to see if there are any repeat emeails using an intersection
+3. Check to see if there are any repeat emails using an intersection
 4. Create a new set using intersection with all of the unique emails.
 5. Find the number of accounts added to the new set looping through the old email list, and counting the emails that were added.